rowanlees/steam-voice-commands/README.md

 ## Usage

 Upon opening the program it will immediately begin active voice recognition.
 To stop, click the 'stop voice commands' button.
-At the moment the program can handle the following speech inputs, more to follow later in development (such as hopefully the ability to open games):
+At the moment the program can handle the following speech inputs, more to follow later in development:
 - open library
 - open store
 - open friends
 - open settings
 - open downloads
+- open games

 <p align="right">(<a href="#top">back to top</a>)</p>